huhx0015/HXAudioPlayer/README.md

 The HX Audio Player is a custom audio wrapper library for Android 2.3 - Android 7.0.
 It is designed to be an easy-to-use, alternative approach to implementing music and sound playback into Android applications.
 This audio library was utilized in apps such as Dragon Geo, Cid's Aerial Tours, Chrono Maps, and StepBOT.

-The demo activity provided with the project provides an example how the HX Audio Player library works.
+The demo application provided with the project provides an example how the HX Audio Player library works.

 ## Instructions